Allanware/Allanware.github.io/_posts/2021-03-04-The-Miracle-of-Istanbul.md

 1. Super dramatic.
 Liverpool dominated the game for only 6 minutes, and ended up scoring three goals.
-Milan took the show for 114 minutes, including 7 shots in extra time, and they failed to score any.
+Milan took the show for 114 minutes, including 7 shots in extra time, and they failed to score any after the 1st half.
 The inefficiency in shooting influenced their mindset in the final penality shoot out, missing 3 out of 5.
 And Dudek’s (Liverpool’s goalkeeper) double save from Shevchenko in the 117th minute was voted the greatest Champions League moment of all time.